xpack/xpm-js/README-MAINTAINER.md

 - check the latest commits `npm run git-log`
 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
+- add an entry with the new version _* v0.14.5 released_
-- commit with a message like _prepare v0.14.4_
+- commit with a message like _prepare v0.14.5_

 ## Prepare a new blog post with the release